brentvatne/caldo/README.markdown

 ### Mark events as "completed" in Google Calendar

-- Little checkboxes beside each event to mark as completed
+- Checkboxes beside each event to mark as completed
 - Clicking will change event color to green, indicating that it was done.
 - Removing the check will change the color to grey, indicating that it is not done.

-## What will it do?

-One core features are remaining:
 ### Record metadata to events upon completion

 - Put a single tag in the title of your event to indicate that you want to record some data about it upon completion.
-For example "Run -
-	{{minutes}}" will ask you for the number of minutes it took you to complete the task.
+For example "Run - {minutes}" will ask you for the number of minutes it took you to complete the task.
 Assuming you input 30 minutes, Caldo will rename the event to "Run - 30 minutes".

-Hey, that's a lot of work you say!
-Yeah, it is.
-This is my goal for the RMU course, afterwards I would like to continue adding the following
-features:
+## What will it do?

+The above functionality is all that was planned for completion during the Mendicant University core skills course.
+The following features may be implemented later:

 - Metadata in the description of an event
 - Customize event colors so everything isn't necessarily green.
 - Choose the calendar you want to use (currently defaults to your primary calendar)
+- Customize timezone
-- iPhone friendly layout
+- iPhone specific layout
+- Backbone.js client side rendering of Todos
+- Ability to uncheck events that store data and have it ask for the variable value upon marking complete again.
+- Some way to access the data you record, for example through a REST api.

 ## Run the tests
 Uses Rspec, to run the suite: `bundle install && rake`